-Why you shouldn't stay quiet about being a Christian.
+Here's why you shouldn't stay quiet about your faith.

 It’s easy to be embarrassed about being a follower of Jesus.